Cooking My Dreams

 Serve immediately or let it cool down to store in portions.

-The traditional way to serve Beef Ragù is with Tagliatelle, better if handmade.
-But Bolognese Ragù is often served also with other types of pasta, like Ravioli, Tortellini, Spaghetti, or short pasta like Penne. and of course, it's used in the traditional Lasagna.
+The traditional way to serve Beef Ragù Bolognese is with Tagliatelle, better if handmade.
+But Bolognese Ragù is often served also with other types of pasta (as long as it's al dente), like fresh Pappardelle, Ravioli, Tonnarelli, Tortellini, Spaghetti, or short pasta like Penne or Rigatoni. and of course, it's used in the traditional Lasagna.

 FAQ & Tips